NethServer/ns8-core/docs/core/clone_module.md

   - `state/agent.env`
   - `state/environment`
   - `state/apitoken.cache`

+* some additional files with `.clone-module` extension are created and transfered.
+See `clone-module` for details.

 * the automatic service stop-and-start logic works for rootless modules only.
 Rootfull modules must implement their steps to stop then start